 Manchester's first Metro Mayor is committed to enacting transport, infrastructure and social inclusivity initiatives that will assist Manchester's development as an independent economic power capable of supporting its people and reducing the region's reliance on central government.

 China and northern England are developing a sophisticated economic partnership built on shared aspirations between the regions for improved international connectivity, collaboration in the development of emerging technologies, environmental sustainability and transformative economies.

-Minister Zhu Qin will address how parallels between the Northern Powerhouse and China's Belt and Road initiative have facilitated:
+Minister MA Hui will address how parallels between the Northern Powerhouse and China's Belt and Road initiative have facilitated: